• Skip to primary navigation

 Program evaluation questions

-3. How is the program demonstrating outputs, processes, and outcomes?
+2. How is the program demonstrating outputs, processes, and outcomes?

 What is the review process?

 • Performance of program indicators.
 The review will include all available annual analyses of data provided to PESB by the preparation program.
-These data will include, but not be limited to, approved and piloted indicators.

 Review report

-• Disapprove the program: defined under the revisions to WAC 181-78A-110 and 115
+• Rescind program approval: defined under the revisions to WAC 181-78A-110 and 115

 Who is the report for?

-• The Professional Educator Standards Board: The primary audience of the 27-month review report is PESB board members, who will use the report to make approval decisions.
+• The Professional Educator Standards Board: The primary audience of the initial review report is PESB board members, who will use the report to make approval decisions.
 Board members will also use review reports to assess and further explore, quality and effectiveness of the state’s educator preparation system and make policy decisions related to standards, approval, and review.

-• The preparation program being reviewed: The 27-month review provides outside insight by focusing on critical areas of practice and highlighting promising approaches.
+• The preparation program being reviewed: The initial review provides outside insight by focusing on critical areas of practice and highlighting promising approaches.
 The review addresses all areas of program standards, program leaders’ goals, and areas of practice identified through evaluation.

 What is the review schedule?